AnkitaSood/friends-visualizer/README.md

         * `header`  : header component
         * `user`    : service and models for managing user information
         * `visual`  : components for rendering svg snippets on page using d3
     * `assets/data.json`    : data containing initial seed values of users and their friends
+    * `data-store.service.ts`   : service for handling all user data

 ## Assumptions